-Fill in the details below and we will let you know when Opal plum tree are back in stock.
+Fill in the details below and we will let you know when Opal plum trees are back in stock.

 Opal is very easy to grow, and crops reliably.
 It has the potential to produce a heavy crop, and in a good spring it is likely that too much of the blossom will set fruit.
 This will lead to a very large crop of very small plums which will lack flavor.
 If this seems to be happening, thin the fruitlets towards the end of May so that there is one plum per cluster, with about 2" / 5cm or so between each plum.
 Thinning plums is a tedious business, but you won't regret it as the ones left will be bigger and with better flavor.